 Ross Hauser, MD, is considered to be one of the leading experts, researchers and innovators in the field of Prolotherapy, Platelet Rich Plasma Therapy, and Stem Cell Therapy for osteoarthritis and joint repair.

-Hemwall-Hackett Prolotherapy Technique
+Reviews Hemwall-Hackett Prolotherapy Treatments

 Platelet Plasma Therapy and Stem Cell Therapy

 Platelet Rich Plasma: Dr. Hauser was one of the first Prolotherapy doctors to add platelet rich plasma to his practice.
 Platelet rich plasma is used as the Prolotherapy solution and is enhanced with growth factors from the patient’s blood.
 Dr. Hauser uses PRP to treat joint injuries such as arthritis, arthrofibrosis, cartilage defects, meniscus injuries, labrum tears, and other joint injuries.

 Dr. Hauser uses healing cells from the patients’ bone marrow or fat for injections into the injured joints, ligaments, and/or tendons.
 Dr. Hauser obtains the bone marrow from either the tibia or the iliac crest in an in-office procedure.
 The bone marrow is then injected into the injured area(s) and the surrounding area(s) are also treated with Hackett-Hemwall dextrose Prolotherapy.
 Stem cell Prolotherapy from fat (lipoaspirate) in Dr. Hauser’s practice involves aspirating the fat from the love handle or abdominal area and combining this with PRP, processing, and then injecting into the patients’ injured area(s).